jwchennlp/jwchennlp.github.com/_posts/2013-10-02-testing-prose-io.md

 ## Work with Jekyll

-For the Jekyll blog, you need manully add a line
+For the Jekyll blog, you need manully add a line at the meta part.

 > layout: post

-at the meta part?
-Haven't found any other good solution. and also uploading images seems not working, that's a problem really hurt.
+I haven't found any other good solution.

+And also uploading images seems not working, that's a problem really hurt.

 ## My new gravatar